bat/bat/INSTALL.md

     sudo apt-get install autoconf automake git-core libtool

-Building and installing works with automake >= 1.10.
-To run the tests, a more recent version is needed, v1.15 is known to be sufficient.
+Building and installing works with autoconf >= 2.69 and automake >= 1.10.
+To run the tests, a more recent automake version is needed, v1.15 is known to be sufficient.

 ### Required: ROOT